seasketch/geoprocessing/README.md

 import ports from "../../data/dist/ports.json"; // 12kB
 ```

-When building lambda functions the system will warn when the bundle size reaches 500kB and that threshold can be reached very quickly.
-Exceeding these guidelines means increasingly slower cold-starts.
+When building lambda functions, the system will warn when the bundle size exceeds 500kB and that threshold can be reached very quickly.
+Exceeding these guidelines may mean increasingly slower cold-starts.
+The limit may be closer to multiple megabytes now.
 Cold starts occur when the AWS Lambda system starts a new Lambda instance rather than reusing one already in memory and ready to go.
 With even a 30mb file this can take longer than 10 seconds.

 The solution for large datasets is to subdivide them into reasonably sized chunks stored in network storage (s3), create an spatial index of bundle locations, and then have Lambda functions load just the subset of the data they need for analysis in a particular region.
-The `geoprocessing bundle-features` command can be used to create such features.
-An example of this process can be [found here](https://github.com/mcclintock-lab/protected-seas/blob/master/data/prep-data.sh).
-Geoprocessing function handlers can then use these data services by creating a new `VectorDataSource`, as [shown here](https://github.com/mcclintock-lab/protected-seas/blob/master/src/functions/levelOfProtection.ts#L84).
+Geoprocessing function handlers can then use these data services by creating a new `VectorDataSource`.
 Instances of `VectorDataSource` can efficienctly fetch files for a bounding box and even cache them for use in requests for nearby regions.

 ![subdivision process](https://user-images.githubusercontent.com/511063/79161015-a0375e80-7d8f-11ea-87a9-0658777f2f90.jpg)